WinVector/Examples/rebalance/ROC_shape.md

 plot)](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)
-we exhibited in the note [“0.83 is a Special AUC”](https://win-vector.com/2020/09/06/0-83-is-a-special-auc/) look *very* familiar to expereinced data scientits.
+we exhibited in the note [“0.83 is a Special AUC”](https://win-vector.com/2020/09/06/0-83-is-a-special-auc/) look *very* familiar to experienced data scientists.

 [![](https://winvector.files.wordpress.com/2020/09/unknown-5.png)](https://win-vector.com/2020/09/06/0-83-is-a-special-auc/)

 This left-bow shape is *very* common in data science projects.
-In fact, we will whow that it is an archetypical shape one should look for in projects.
+In fact, we will show that it is an archetypal shape one should look for in projects.

-In this note we will show this is not the only shape, but that the above shape is archetypical.
-This means the other shapes may be pathologies indicating more work is needed in a project.
+In this note we will show this is not the only shape, but that the above shape is archetypal.
+This means the other shapes may be anthologies indicating more work is needed in a project.

 ## Non-Standard Shapes

 Let’s work some example ROC shapes in [`R`](https://www.r-project.org).

-In each case we will produce an artifical data frame that could be predictions of a model aligned with actual outcomes.
+In each case we will produce an artificial data frame that could be predictions of a model aligned with actual outcomes.
 For each of these we will plot the ROC plot.
 Because of this procedure each of these ROC shapes *could* in fact occur in a data science project.